-The investments we make to create opportunity will be small in the long run compared to the prices to be paid for poverty - ignorance - disease discrimination and crime.
-Perhaps we can talk further about this in our discussion.
+The investments we make to create opportunity will be small in the long run compared to the prices to be paid for poverty, ignorance, disease, discrimination and crime.

-But before we go into our discussion, I'd like to take a few more moments to talk with you about some other investments this country is making: investments which require money, patience, and sometimes human life.
+I'd like to take a few more moments to talke with you about some other investments this country is making: investments which require money, patience, and sometimes human life.